a-morphous/react-godot-example/react/react_lib/README.md

 # React-lib

-This is the JS portion of the app, and exists here as a template that you can copy into your own `app` folder to use React with Godot.
+This is the JS portion of the app, and exists here as a template that you can copy into your own project to use React with Godot.

 ## Usage